 The patient stated that she “has always had loose joints” and for most of her adult life has needed either chiropractic or osteopathic care to function.
 Her significant pain started 10 years earlier while on the rowing team at college.
 Her primary pain was located in the left T1-T4 (thoracic spine) area and left shoulder.
 A previous MRI of the thoracic area was read as normal.
 She had tried acupuncture, electrical stimulation, physical therapy, and various medications and manual therapies without lasting relief.

 On physical examination, she had noticeable ligament laxity in multiple thoracic/rib junctions (costovertebral) and her left shoulder easily dislocated.

 At the initial visit, dextrose Prolotherapy was given to her left thoracic facets and costovertebral junctions.
 When seen one month later, she felt 40% better, and another Prolotherapy treatment was given to the same area.
 She was not seen again for several months and felt her thoracic pain didn’t need treatment anymore but she wanted to start treatment for her left shoulder instability.

-The patient did not return for one year because of resolution of her thoracic and shoulder pain with the previous Prolotherapy treatments.
+The patient did not return for one year because of the resolution of her thoracic and shoulder pain with the previous Prolotherapy treatments.
 Her return visit surrounded hip pain.